Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. tableware
-2. caught between a rock and a hard place
+3. caught between a rock and a hard place
-3. rest on one's laurels
+4. rest on one's laurels
-4. take for a ride
+5. take for a ride
-5. hit the bullseye
+6. hit the bullseye
-6. joined at the hip
+7. joined at the hip
-7. put the cart before the horse
+8. put the cart before the horse
-8. not mince words
+9. not mince words
-9. get one's act together
+10. get one's act together
-10. spare no expense
+11. spare no expense
-11. hurray
+12. hurray
-12. deforestation
+13. deforestation

 ==*Nuevas Palabras* ===